wp-plugins/igit-related-posts-with-thumb-images-after-posts/Readme.txt

 My Other Plugins :
 [IGIT Related Posts Widget](http://www.hackingethics.com/blog/wordpress-plugins/igit-related-posts-widget/) | [IGIT Random Post Slider Widget](http://www.hackingethics.com/blog/wordpress-plugins/igit-posts-slider-widget/) | [IGIT Follow Me Button](http://www.hackingethics.com/blog/wordpress-plugins/igit-follow-me-after-post-button-new/) | [IGIT Twitter Tweet Button](http://www.hackingethics.com/blog/wordpress-plugins/igit-new-twitter-tweet-share-button-with-counter-wordpress-plugin/)

-- The IGIT Related Posts With Thumb After Posts Plugin Automatically inserts one widget after posts having related posts.<br />
+- The IGIT Related Posts With Thumb After Posts Plugin Automatically inserts related posts after post content.<br />
-- Related Posts showing by title and content matching, If it not show related posts by title content matching it will search related posts by matching tags and title and if still it is not showing any related posts then it will show random posts.<br />
+- Related posts showing by current posts tags and category posts.
+Remove title and content matching because it was taking too much resources of server.<br />
+- Code given Place manually related posts.<br />
+- How many related posts want to show managable from admin.<br />
+- Option to display thumb image or not.<br />
+- Option to display Title or not.<br />
+- Option to set thumb image width and height.<br />
-- This plugin also empowers the Blog administrator to place manually related posts widget, Also having options to give related posts number,Display Thumb or not,Set Thumb Width and Height and Main thing it is giving three options to select related posts style - Horizontal, Vertical, Simple Style.<br />
+- Options to select Three related posts format - Horizontal, Vertical, Simple Style.<br />
+- Options to exclude Categories from Related Posts.<br />
 - By using this plugin on your blog you can attract your visitors to other related articles of your blog.<br />
 - This plugin is also SEO friendly.<br />
 - Ajax Based Admin Options.<br />
-- Exclude Categories from Related Posts.<br />
 - <b>Note : This plugin is showing thumb images which are exists in posts and also exists on same server, Images from remote server are not showing in related posts to prevent bandwidth theft.</b><br />

 = Major Features =
-1. Automatically inserts one widget of Related Posts after post.<br />
+1. Automatically inserts related posts after post content.<br />
-2. Enter Related Posts Number to Show.<br />
+2. Related posts showing by current posts tags and category posts.
+Remove title and content matching because it was taking too much resources of server.<br />
+3. Code given Place manually related posts.<br />
+4. How many related posts want to show managable from admin.<br />
+5. Option to display thumb image or not.<br />
-3. Option for Display Thumb or not.<br />
+6. Option to display Title or not.<br />
-4. Option to enter Thumb Width and Height.<br />
+7. Option to set thumb image width and height.<br />
-5. Three options to select related posts style - Horizontal, Vertical, Simple Style.<br />
+8. Options to select Three related posts format - Horizontal, Vertical, Simple Style.<br />
-6. Ajax Based Admin Options.<br />
-7. Exclude Categories from Related Posts.<br />
+9. Options to exclude Categories from Related Posts.<br />
+10. Change font size, font family, font color from admin.<br />
+11. Change background color, hover background color from admin.<br />

 = Included Files =